Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 The type of milk you choose (and how much goes in) is one of the biggest factors in your final calorie count.

-3. The 3 Factors That Change Everything (Size, Milk, Toppings)
+3. The 3 Choices That Change Your Order Most

-If you want to place a lighter order, watch these three choices:
+If you want to place a lighter order, watch these three choices first:

-• Toppings: Toppings are the hidden calorie culprits.
-Two specific toppings contribute significantly to the high calorie content.
-One topping is a choice; two toppings is a whole lifestyle.
+Toppings: Toppings are the hidden calorie trap.
+One topping is a choice.
+Two toppings is a full boba commitment.

 Milk & Base Options: Knowing the Difference